-The General Data Protection Regulation is European legislation that harmonises the way organisations handle the personal data of EU nationals.
-GDPR came into force on 25 May 2018, and caused the biggest shake-up of data protection law for 20 years.
-It introduced new obligations for organisations, more accountability and a greatly increased fine for noncompliance.
-Even if the UK leaves the European Union, GDPR is here to stay.
+The General Data Protection Regulation is new European legislation that harmonises the way organisations handle the personal data of EU nationals.
+Even with Brexit, GDPR will come into force on 25 May 2018, and will cause the biggest shake-up of data protection law for 20 years.
+It introduces new obligations for organisations, more accountability and a greatly increased fine for non-compliance.